HalfSavage/hs-web/readme.md

         127.0.0.1 halfsavage.com

 2. Forward incoming requests on port 80 to port 31337 because that's the port that HalfSavage uses when you launch it with `rails s`. **OSX Yosemite:** Follow [this guide](http://salferrarello.com/mac-pfctl-port-forwarding/).
+Essentially, this is what you'll need:

+        echo "
+		rdr pass inet proto tcp from any to any port 80 -> 127.0.0.1 port 31337 rdr pass inet proto tcp from any to any port 443 -> 127.0.0.1 port 31338 " | sudo pfctl -ef -

  - Note about port forwarding: We could simply run Rails on 80 instead of 31337 but I ran into permission issues trying to do this.
 Only a superuser can bind to port 80; but if I do `sudo rails s -p 80` then it can't find my Ruby environment.
 If somebody has a better solution, let me know.